She2024/MERN-Wizards-T3A2-A/README.md

 CMP1003-5.1: Provide UX/UI design documentation(user stories) that adequately show Agile methodology implementation.
     - HD: Provides multiple user stories that use ‘persona, what and why’ that outline meaningful features of project.
 Shows evidence of user story revision and refinement.

+### Persona: Wade Warren

+What?
+I need a service where I can change the priority of tasks when a task becomes urgent.
+Why?
+So critical marketing tasks get completed on time.

+What?
+I need a service where my team and I can reply to submitted requests with additional marketing notes or materials.
+Why?
+So the Web Services team has all the necessary assets and information to complete the work.

+What?
+I need a service where I can edit my request after submitting it.
+Why?
+So I can correct mistakes or update details without submitting a new request.

+What?
+I need a service where my requests are securely stored.
+Why?
+So I don’t lose important information and can reference past submissions.

+What?
+I need a service where my team can see all submitted requests and their priorities.
+Why?
+So everyone knows what tasks are being worked on and which ones are the highest priority.

+Persona: Anna Williamson

+What?
+I need a service where I can submit requests for event updates on the discussion board.
+Why?
+So the Web Services team can update event details efficiently without needing a Jira ticket for every change.

+What?
+I need a service where I can set priority levels for event-related requests.
+Why?
+So urgent updates, like last-minute schedule changes such as event cancellation, are addressed quickly.

+What?
+I need a service where I can reply to task requests.
+Why?
+So I don’t have to submit a new request every time minor adjustments are needed.

+What: I need a service where I get a notification when someone replies to my post.
+Why?
+So I can stay updated on my request without constantly checking the discussion board.

+What?
+I need a service where I can overview the discussion board before posting a request.
+Why?
+So I don’t duplicate an existing request.

 -----
 ## R5:	Wireframes for multiple standard screen sizes, created using industry standard software
 - Marking Guide: